wordswords/dotfiles/README.md

 8. Use `lockup` to encypt the secure directory.
 Remember to lock up after yourself!
 9. Use `unlock` to un-encypt the secure directory.
 Remember to lock up after yourself!
-10. Use `vi` instead of `vim` to load a seperate minimal vim config, useful if there are problems with the vim config.
+10. Use `vi` instead of `vim` to load a separate minimal vim config, useful if there are problems with the vim config.
 11. Use `notes` to un-encrypt the secure directory, launch Joplin, and then on exit, re-enrypt the directory.